mysticatea/eslint-config/README.md

 Second, please choose a optional template and add it.

 - `mysticatea/browser` - An additional setting for browser environment.
+- `mysticatea/mocha` - An additional setting for mocha environment.
 - `mysticatea/modules` - An additional setting for ECMAScript 2015 Modules enviroment.
 - `mysticatea/node` - An additional setting for Node.js environment.